logicmoo/logicmoo_workspace/packs_sys/logicmoo_agi/prolog/kaggle_arc/README.md

 * Updated Wiki page (link header/footer of this) with higher level what the files do
 * Should I tell Discord server about this work?
-* Maybe I’ll stream my daily work on the Internet?
-(16 hours a day)
-* I think the code will be still be ready for demo/explanation for SNET’s AI-DSL group 6/9/2022
-* How involved should SNET be ?
-I told Nils (5/25/2002) I could port to MeTTa… HOWEVER That would take me 70-160 hours to extend the MeTTa kernel (giving it the superpowers of backtracking and the GC to handle MUARC) )..
-Would they want that if MeTTA already does everything they need?
-I need to ask for a description of what the MeTTa kernel does practically today.
-So far it seems to be a MiniKanren impl … Is the type of inference I do in MUARC even something they would want?
-Also what sort of time/performance hit would my code take?
 * Time taking options:
     * Guile-log (80 hours)
         * Will make my code run..
 2-3 times slower
         * “Compatible” with OpenCog Prime.
         * Will be fixing bugs with in Guile-log
-        * Had Ben’s approval for a temporal inference engine i wrote (ARC would need to be confirmed again and wage renegotiated .. would need to sell him on the importance of ARC)
     * Yap (50 hours) or Sicstus (40 hours)
         * Yap make my code run 2 to 4 times faster
         * Sicstus would be 4 to 20 times faster
         * Very little little extra work
-    * MeTTA (160 hours)
-        * I’d need to add the type of basic inference that MUARC does to MeTTa in Rust
-        * Rust native version faster than speed of the current C version?
-        * I suppose it is less hours (40-80 hours?) if I make MeTTa call the C code
-        * The “pro” for SNET is 3 months from after I stop messing with the port.
-They can say that the SOTA in ARC runs in MeTTA.
-Is there a “pro” for me?
     * No port
         * Costs me no extra
         * Can continue to develop and make work better